fredwu/datamappify/README.md

 end
 ```

-Inheritance is supported by entities, for example:
+Inheritance is supported for entities, for example:

 ```ruby
 class AdminUser < User